The poll tax

 Although Chinese miners had been welcomed when there was a shortage of labour, anti-Chinese prejudice soon resurfaced.
 By 1871 there were calls for Chinese immigration to be restricted.
 Like the other British colonies of Canada and Australia, New Zealand imposed an entry tax on Chinese immigrants.
 The Chinese Immigrants Act of 1881 introduced a ‘poll tax’ of £10.
 The act also imposed a restriction on ships’ passengers – one Chinese passenger per 10 tons of cargo.
 In 1896 the ratio was reduced to one passenger per 200 tons of cargo, and the poll tax was increased to £100.

-Chinese immigrants arrived under the credit ticket system, by which a guarantor – commonly a relative, village elder or prospective employer – advanced the fare and also the poll tax.
+Chinese immigrants arrived under the credit ticket system, by which a guarantor – commonly a relative, village elder or prospective employer – advanced the fare and paid the poll tax.
 It usually took immigrants some years to repay the debt.
-Although the tax was waived by the minister of customs from 1934, it was not repealed until 1944.
+Although the poll tax was waived by the minister of customs in 1934, the measure was not repealed until 1944.
 By then other countries had abandoned it.
 In 2002 the New Zealand government officially apologised to the Chinese for the suffering caused by the poll tax; it was the first nation to do so.

 Other anti-Chinese laws